vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 resolution ; while as regards the first, though he gave an assurance foi himself and Bengal, he asked Mr.
 Tilak to see Mr. Gokhale or Mr. Malvi, the Chairman of the Reception Committee.
-A volunteer was accord- ingly sent in a carriage to invite Mr. Malvi to Mr. Ban- erjea's residence, but the volunteer brought a reply that Mr. Malvi had no time to come as he was engaged in religious practices.
+A volunteer was accord###ingly sent in a carriage to invite Mr. Malvi to Mr. Ban###erjea's residence, but the volunteer brought a reply that Mr. Malvi had no time to come as he was engaged in religious practices.
 Mr. Tilak then returned to his Camp to take his meals as it was already about 11 a.m.;